exploring self-realization, sacred personhood, and full humanity

 Editor's note: At this point in the interview, Campbell asserts that some institutions -- meaning, the Great Despotic Church -- would serve us better if they did not survive: "There are some societies that should not exist, you know."

 MOYERS: Are you really saying that we should follow our bliss, follow our love, where it leads? ...
 The troubadours weren’t aiming, were they, to dissolve marriages or the world, nor was their aim carnal intercourse, lust, or even the quenching of the soul of God.
 You write, “Rather, they celebrated life directly in the experience of love as a refining, sublimating force, opening the heart to the sad bitter-sweet melody of being, through love, one’s own anguish and one’s own joy.”
 They weren’t trying to destroy things, were they?

-CAMPBELL: No, you see, motive of power was not what was in them.
+CAMPBELL: No, you see, motive of power [which was the motive of the Church] was not what was in them.
 It was the motive of personal experience and sublimation… The idea was to sublimate life into a spiritual plane of experiences.

 MOYERS: Love is right in front of me.
 Amor is the path directly before me, the eyes –

 CAMPBELL: - the meeting of the eyes, that idea.
 So through the eyes, love attains the heart: For the eyes are scouts of the heart.